frontendjim/movie-listings/README.md

 4. No provision made for accessibility i.e. ARIA, etc
 5. Not tested in anything other than Google Chrome
 6. Only a few unit tests included as examples - not full test coverage

+## Improvements beyond scope
+* Loading states to avoid elements not appearing until API response received.
+Possibly as a re-usable higher order component
+* Filter genres down to available options as you click them
+* Pagination
+* Nicer layout